Adam Levine’s Wife Behati Prinsloo Wishes Him A Happy Birthday On Instagram

 “If you would have told me then that this guy was going to end up being one of my best friends, I would’ve called you crazy,” Shelton said.

-To see more of Adam Levine and his co-stars, including Alicia Keys, Blake Shelton and Gwen Stefani, tune into The Voice Season 12 on Monday and Tuesday nights at 8 p.m. on NBC.
+To see more of Adam Levine and his co-stars, including Alicia Keys, Blake Shelton, and Gwen Stefani, tune into The Voice Season 12 on Monday and Tuesday nights at 8 p.m. on NBC.

 [Featured Image by Christopher Polk/Getty Images]